nickyggoodman/rym-spotify-sync/README.md

 ## Highlights
 * add all your rated albums/tracks to a your own playlist
-* add all your rated albums to your user libarary
+* add all your rated albums to your user library
 * filter by rating (0 - 10)

 ## Overview